AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module6/ex1.md

 activity: develop
 exl-id: e8619175-e0b4-4cf5-bf5b-8ff3af1fb75e
 ---
-# 6.1 Build a segment
+# 6.1 Create a segment

 In this exercise, you'll create a segment by making use of Adobe Experience Platform's segment builder.